-Reports on breaches, the impact of these, and action taken will be considered by the Audit Committee via the annual report on compliance with the conflicts of interest policy.
+Reports on breaches, the impact of these, and action taken will be considered by the Audit Committee via the annual report, or by exception, on compliance with the conflicts of interest policy.

 14 Review

 This policy will be reviewed in three years' time unless an earlier review is required.
 This will be led by the Director of Corporate Affairs.